-This information is for you if you're a parent, carer or guardian for a young person.
+This information is for parents, carers, family members and guardians of a young person.
 You might be:

 We know that supporting a young person can feel really worrying.
 You might be feeling overwhelmed, scared or unsure what you should do.

 You're not alone – we're here to offer information to help you and the young person you're supporting.

 Find out what you could do to show your support to someone experiencing a mental health problem, for both adults and young people.

 If someone is looking into professional help, find out how you can offer them emotional and practical support, for both adults and young people.

 Information for young people aged 11 to 18 – this can help you understand their experience, their support options and their rights.

 Information on how you can help to support a young person over 18 with their mental health while they're studying at college or university.

 A guide on how you can support 11 to 18 year olds if you're feeling worried about their mental health and wellbeing during the pandemic.

 If you need more support for a young person or yourself, find details of helpful organisations and types of support available.